jijojames18/browser-extensions-boilerplate/README.md

 #### `npm run dev`

-Watches for changes to `src` folder and builds the project when changes happen.
+Watches for changes to the `src` folder and builds the project when changes happen.

 ### Documentation